ElixirCL/code_of_conduct/terminos_de_servicio/README_EN.md

 Last Updated: November 27th, 2023

-These terms of service ("Terms") apply to your access and use of JSCONF (the "Service").
+These terms of service ("Terms") apply to your access and use of ElixirCL (the "Service").
 Please read them carefully.

 ## Accepting these Terms